lemontree0905/Udacity_Project_A-B-Testing/README.md

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

 ## Metric Choice
-There are two types of metrics for a successful experiment: Invariant and evaluation metrics.
+There are two types of metrics for a successful experiment: Invariant (which you don't expect to change) and evaluation metrics.

 In the given experiment, we choose the following invariant metrics:
 - Number of cookies: That is, number of unique cookies to view the course overview page. (dmin=3000)